Category Archives: Reproductive Health Care

 MMA is the largest State Licensed Ambulatory Care Gynecological Center of NJ providing Gyneocological and Abortion services to women for almost 40 years.

-Our goal is to provide quality medical care to women with the utmost regard for privacy, dignity and confidentiality.
+Our goal is to provide quality medical abortion care to women with the utmost regard for privacy, dignity and confidentiality.
 We are fully equipped with the latest surgical and diagnostic instruments, including ultrasound, on the premises.

 Our dedicated team of Board Certified Gynecologists, with combined experience of over 100 years in their field, is the finest in the state of New Jersey and has privileges in the nearby Englewood Hospital.
-They are specially certified by the NJ Board of Medical Examiners to perform abortions up to 24 weeks of gestation, perform surgical abortion, non-surgical abortion and administer the Abortion Pill.
+They are specially certified by the NJ Board of Medical Examiners to perform late abortions up to 24 weeks of gestation, perform surgical abortion, non-surgical abortion and administer the Abortion Pill.

 Metropolitan Medical Associates